A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Using rest-UV and to infer burstiness

 The evolution of $\zeta$ in an idealistic scenario of individual bursts of star-formation is shown in the left panel of Figure~\ref{fig:uvha_templates}.
 In the case of constant star-formation, the value of $\zeta$ asymptotes to an equilibrium value after $\sim100-200$~Myr.
 Accounting for variations in IMF and stellar metallicities, the equilibrium value for $\zeta$ spans a narrow range of $\sim$60 to 85.
 However, in the case of bursts, $\zeta$ quickly deviates from its constant star-formation value both during the rise and fall of star-formation.
 Initially, during the rise, $\zeta$ decreases due to the increasingly bright \ha\ emission from the hot O- and B-type stars.
 Toward the end of the burst, once the star-formation starts to decline the value of $\zeta$ increases significantly (by several dex) as the O- and B-type stars die off and the \ha\ emission starts to decay, while the rest-UV continuum survives for a longer duration.
 Ultimately, the strength of both the rest-UV and \ha\ emission from the star-burst decay to the point where their contribution relative to low-level, underlying constant star-formation is not significant and the value of $\zeta$ returns to its equilibrium value.
 The general trend in the time-evolution of $\zeta$ is reproduced regardless of the metallicities.
-Variations due to the choice of IMF are on the scale of the line-width of the curves drawn in Figure~\ref{fig:uvha_templates} (left panel), and are therefore negligible.
+Variations due to the choice of fiducial IMFs are on the scale of the line-width of the curves drawn in Figure~\ref{fig:uvha_templates} (left panel), and are therefore negligible.
+Varying the upper mass cutoff (M$_{up}$) for the IMF can mimic a increase in the value of $\zeta$.
+In the case of \citet{chabrier03} IMF, changing M$_{up}$ from its default value (100~M$_\odot$) to 80, 60, 40, 20 M$_\odot$, causes the equilibrium $\zeta$ value to rise from 90 to 100, 140, 240, 1640, respectively.
+However, it is important to caution that tweaking the M$_{up}$ value in this way is rather arbitrary; instead, the IGIMF provides a more physically-motivated formulation of this effect.